apayne/supervision-scripts/README.md

 * Common activities use a template system instead of one-off scripts, reducing development time and potential bugs.
 * Simple services can be quickly defined if the daemon has minimal requirements.
 * Mix-and-match ttys.
 Choose between agetty, mingetty, or fgetty.
+* Support scripts live in compact, hidden directories out of your way.
-* Basic integration for user-controlled services.
+* Optional integration for user-controlled services.
 A user can have their own supervision instance under the control of their account, but attached to the master supervision tree.
-* Support scripts live in compact, hidden directories out of your way.
 * Optional dependency handling (not enabled by default - see below for details)

 ## Pre-Installation #